-Armed with my heavy camera bag, two lenses, and the idea of practicing my photography skills in the renowned Aranjuez Palace, I was crushed when I realized I had forgotten my camera's memory card.
+Armed with my heavy camera bag, two lenses, and the idea of practicing my photography skills in the renowned Royal Palace of Aranjuez, I was crushed when I realized I had forgotten my camera's memory card.

-But, as we walked along, we caught a glimpse of what could only be the Aranjuez Palace, and my friend offered me her digital camera.
+But as we walked along, we caught a glimpse of what could only be the Royal Palace, and my friend offered me her digital camera.
 Things were looking up.

 As for Aranjuez, here are some fun facts just in case you want to know a little more than I did before visiting: